Skip to main content

 Alfredo Pastor LinkedIn profileMy name is Alfredo Pastor...
 I've sold and deployed autonomous mobile robots from different suppliers and this is my experience with these amazing vehicles.

-AMR robots are proliferating in numerous industries because they are becoming more reliable, user friendly and affordable.
+AMR robots are proliferating in numerous industries because they are becoming more and more reliable, user friendly and affordable.

 There is still much work to be done, but as autonomous technology advances, AMRs will overcome every challenge.
 Let me explain you what autonomous mobile robots are.

-Autonomous Mobile Robots are PLC or PC controlled robotic vehicles that navigate autonomously without need of tapes or reflectors and that are able to avoid obstacles.
+Simply put, Autonomous Mobile Robots are PLC or PC controlled robotic vehicles that navigate autonomously without need of tapes or reflectors and that are able o avoid obstacles.

 Mobile Robots use a complex array of sensors, artificial intelligence, machine learning, and computing for path planning to interpret and move around their environment.

-💡 Pay attention... there are two main concepts here for being MOBILE AND AUTONOMOUS.
+💡 Pay attention... there are two main concepts that make the difference compared to AGVs : MOBILE AND AUTONOMOUS.

 If you wish to know further, I suggest you to download the my whitepaper where I explain the main differences between AGVs and AMRs into detail.

-🙋🏼♂️ My thought: Please take note that I do not advocate for any particular technology; instead, I offer my unbiased view and highlight the benefits and drawbacks of each approach.
+🙋🏼♂️ My thought: Please take note that I do not advocate for any particular technology; instead, in the whitepaper I offer my unbiased view and highlight the benefits and drawbacks of each solution.

 AGV vs AMR Whitepaper